 Fluconazole passes into breast milk to reach concentrations similar to those in plasma (see section 5.2).
-Breast-feeding may be maintained after a single dose of 150 mg fluconazole .
+Breast-feeding may be maintained after a single dose of 150 mg fluconazole.
 Breast-feeding is not recommended after repeated use or after high dose fluconazole.
-The developmental and health benefits of breast-feeding should be considered along with the mother's clinical need for Fluconazole capsules and any potential adverse effects on the breast-fee child from Fluconazole capsules or from the underlying maternal condition.
+The developmental and health benefits of breast-feeding should be considered along with the mother's clinical need for Diflucan and any potential adverse effects on the breast-fed child from Diflucan or from the underlying maternal condition.